dgroomes/micronaut-playground/README.md

 ### `config/`

-This sub-project showcases configuration features of Micronaut like externalized configuration.
+This sub-project showcases configuration features of Micronaut like environments and externalized configuration.

 See the README in [config/](config/).